BranchingBad/ollama-STT-TTS/README.md

 The script will transcribe your audio, send it to Ollama, and speak the response back to you.
 It will then automatically return to listening for the wakeword.

+**Note:** When running Whisper on a CPU, you may see a warning like UserWarning: FP16 is not supported on CPU; using FP32 instead.
+This is expected behavior and does not indicate an error.

 You can stop the script at any time with Ctrl+C. Special voice commands like "goodbye" or "exit" will also stop the script, and "new chat" or "reset chat" will clear the conversation history.

 ## 🎛️ 4.
 Configuration